IslandRhythms/AutoPromoteFeature-XCOM2Mod/AutoPromotion/AutoPromotion/ReadMe.txt

 [*] Enable Logging => This is helpful for debugging but also figuring out what the class internal name is.
 If you want to add a custom class and don't know the internal name, enable to find out.
 Details below. disabled by default
 [*] Show Promotion Popup => When a soldier is eligible for promotion, a pop up occurs.
 You can disable/enable this.
 This is disabled by default.
 [*] Ignore Covert Action => Enable to not autopromte soldiers on covert actions.
 If you have Show Promotion Popup enabled, it will still execute.
-[*] Rank up but not buy ability => Rank the soldier up to the next available rank (ex: squaddie to corporal) but do not buy the ability. disabled by default.
+[*] Rank Up But Not Buy Ability => Rank the soldier up to the next available rank (ex: squaddie to corporal) but do not buy the ability. disabled by default.
+[*] Enable Buying Random Ability => Enable to have your troops select a random ability when they rank up.
+Enabling causes the mod to ignore presets for classes as well as the rank no buy option.
 [*] Use Soldier Full Name => Enable to allow using the soldier's name as well as the class name.
 So if John Doe is no found, it will default to the class the trooper is.
 Enabled by default.
 Credit to RustyDios.
 [/list]